jasper-zanjani/notes/cli/lx.md

 ## Manjaro
-`bcdedit /set {bootmgr} path \EFI\manjaro\grubx64.efi` : change Windows bootloader to Manjaro, while dual booting `sudo mhwd -a pci nonfree 0300` : command was run while troubleshooting black screen on startup
+`bcdedit /set {bootmgr} path \EFI\manjaro\grubx64.efi` : change Windows bootloader to Manjaro, while dual booting `sudo mhwd -a pci nonfree 0300` : command was run while troubleshooting black screen on startup /sys/class/net : contains network interface configuration files (or at least symlinks to them in other directories), similar to /etc/sysconfig/network-scripts/ in RHEL